-- 7. All system components requiring access for testing, maintenance, and inspection shall not be located in office, storage, or instructional spaces used by building occupants.
+- All system components requiring access for testing, maintenance, and inspection shall not be located in office, storage, or instructional spaces used by building occupants.
 Maintenance-intensive items such as batteries and sprinkler testing controls, shall be located at finished floor level for easy access. - 8.
 Gas utility service shall have an automatic closing fire alarm solenoid and testing bypass.
-Building sound systems shall be provided with a relay for automatic shut off upon activation of the fire alarm. - CN28-5: In addition to where required by code, all buildings meeting the following criteria shall be designed with a fire alarm including voice evacuation throughout (EVAC), and shall be connected to the campus Mass Notification System (MNS): - Any facility with 300 or more occupants or capable of being expanded to 300 or more; - Any facility with 50 or more occupants above or below the level of exit discharge; - Any facility with hazardous processes, materials, or laboratories; - Any facility deemed so in need by the UCF Emergency Manager, due to special circumstances. - Where a fire alarm system is not required but a Mass Notification System is deemed essential, a separate voice notification system is required.
-See the Mass Notification System section for further details.
+Building sound systems shall be provided with a relay for automatic shut off upon activation of the fire alarm. - 9.
+CN28-5: In addition to where required by code, all buildings meeting the following criteria shall be designed with a fire alarm including voice evacuation throughout (EVAC), and shall be connected to the campus Mass Notification System (MNS): - Any facility with 300 or more occupants or capable of being expanded to 300 or more; - Any facility with 50 or more occupants above or below the level of exit discharge; - Any facility with hazardous processes, materials, or laboratories; - Any facility deemed so in need by the UCF Emergency Manager, due to special circumstances. - Where a fire alarm system is not required but a Mass Notification System is deemed essential, a separate voice notification system is required.
+See the Mass Notification System section for further details. - 10.
+CN28-6: Atriums and similar spaces are to be avoided when possible due to the necessity for these complicated smoke evacuation and control systems as provided by code.
+Where such systems are installed, the engineer of record shall provide a comprehensive system Operations and Maintenance manual for approval prior to permitting.